18F/join.tts.gsa.gov/positions/USDC Fellow Experience Sup Design.md

 # objectives.
 This example indents sub-bullets with two spaces:
 #🔻🔻🔻🔻🔻
 key objectives:
-  - Objective #1: Provide design coaching, mentorship, and professional development opportunities; support employee wellbeing for Digital Corps Fellows
-    - Steward the Fellow’s personal professional development by identifying and providing appropriate training, developmental assignments, and/or support focusing on design tools, software, or methods that are relevant to the Fellows' projects.
-    - Utilize previous experience as a Design practitioner and supervisor to:
-      - Assess and provide feedback on Fellows' competencies in design tools and methods.
-      - Encourage continuous learning and staying updated with the latest trends, tools, and best practices in design.
-      - Identify real-world leadership opportunities for your fellows to coach, teach, and apply their design skills in public service and guide Fellows in leveraging these opportunities.
-  - Engage regularly with your Fellows, as a Cohort group and in 1:1s, to provide mentorship and guidance, support, and help remove obstacles to their success.
-  - Help design and implement cohort wide and track specific virtual and in-person learning and engagement experiences during the course of the fellowship.
-Incorporate equity and inclusion into training, speaking events, and experiential learning opportunities.
-  - Constructively address situations, issues, and behaviors.
-Initiate difficult conversations and clearly communicate corrective actions.
-  - Ensure Fellows receive reasonable accommodations and that team events are accessible.
-  - Research & Implement feedback systems between Fellows, agency placement leads, and the PMO to inform Fellow performance measurement, agency engagement, and PMO design & strategy.
-  - Manage HR processes:
-      - Support the onboarding of Fellows.
-      - Submit and approve timesheets and leave requests in HR Links every pay period for all direct reports
-      - Conduct and document employee performance plans, mid-year, and end-of-year performance evaluations.
-      - Ensure U.S. Digital Corps adheres to all Pathways Recent College Graduate requirements that pertain to Fellow support, learning & development, and mentorship.
-      - Facilitate Fellow career ladder and service changes; specifically promotions to GS-11 & GS-12 at the appropriate times within the fellowship and conversion from excepted to career service upon completion of the Recent Graduates portion of the fellowship.
-  - Objective #2: Provide leadership in two or more of the following areas, while maintaining competence in other key discipline skills:
-      - Fellowship Experience Management: Design, develop, and successfully manage the end to end Fellow experience and employee lifecycle -  from onboarding, to engagement/in-program support & performance management, to offboarding and conversion into permanent roles.
-      - Learning & Development Programming: Identify and deliver appropriate and high quality professional, technical, and government specific learning & development opportunities to support early career technologist’s learning and growth needs.
-      - Employee Support & Engagement: Create equitable, inclusive, accessible, engaging, and supportive teams or organizations.
-      - Partner Agency Management & Success: Maintain strong working relationships with partner agencies that ensures alignment, ongoing performance feedback, and mutual support for the Fellow during the fellowship period.
-      - Talent Program Operations: Design and execute processes and practices that support program consistency and quality talent outcomes.
-  - Objective #3: Support the growth & development of the U.S. Digital Corps program and build stronger values-driven practices
-      - Within the Fellow learning, development, and experience areas of focus:
-        - Research, develop, and encourage best practices.
-        - Create space for experimentation and iteration.
-      - Collaborate across roles and organizations to build strategic relationships, achieve common goals, and to resolve sensitive issues.
-      - Support strategic outreach activities to include college fairs, professional conference, as speaking engagements
-      - Promote collective success; make time for collaborative decision-making in project work; acknowledge how others’ contributions led to achievements; and create shared ownership of success, risks, and accountability.
-      - Uphold USDC & TTS values of inclusion, integrity, and impact.
-Champion diversity, equity, inclusion, and accessibility.
-      - Maintain a work environment of respect, diversity, equity, inclusion, accessibility, mutual support, flexibility, collaboration, continuous learning, and commitment to customer / partner needs.
-Incorporate diversity, equity, inclusion, and accessibility practices into project work.
-      - Identify power dynamics within teams and with partners, respond thoughtfully, and open space equitably among team members.

 # If there are any info sessions associated with this position, list them here.
 # Each info session needs three pieces of information: the link, the date, and
 # the time.
 See the placeholder below for an example of how to add an info